ldecaro/cdk-fargate-bg/README.md

 The `addStage` method needs to be invoked at least once to add a deployment stage.
 When invoked, it can create deployment stages to different AWS accounts and regions.
 This feature enables the implementation of different scenarios, going from single region to cross-region deployment (DR).

-In the example below there is a pipeline that has two deployment stages: `UAT` (User Acceptance Test) and `Prod`.
-Each deployment stage has a name, a [deployment configuration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-bluegreen.html) and environment information, such as, account and region where the component should be deployed.
+In the example below, there is a pipeline that has two deployment stages: `UAT` (User Acceptance Test) and `Prod`.
+Each deployment stage has a name, a [deployment configuration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-bluegreen.html) and environment information, such as, account and Region where the component should be deployed.

 In detail: